akkaneror/CSE457-Spec/Modeler Spec.md

 ![AR Scene of your ArtifactSneakpeak
 ![enter image description here](https://github.com/akkaneror/CSE457-Spec/blob/master/image.png?raw=true)
 ### Instruction
-Export your artifact as a Prefab)
+1. Export your artifact as a Prefab
+	a.
+Under Unity Project windows, create a new folder and name it "**Prefabs."

 ## Turn In
 ### Code